-I understand that when someone we love is deceased a part of the grieving process can be meaning making.
+When someone we love is deceased, part of the grieving process may involve meaning making.
 Being overwhelmed with feeling, emotion, and major change could likely make us more susceptible to instances that provide answers or are outside of logic.
 On the other hand, maybe there is something there, and why should we rob ourselves of the relief?
 What about the instances when we’re not looking for anything, the ones that pull us out from the ordinary?
 Having some kind of connective experience with a spirit is an opportunity to surpass the set limitations that we can only experience life through five physical senses.
 I’m about to reveal the sixth sense that doesn’t involve Bruce Willis discovering he has been among the dead all along (oops).

 Speaking of deeply connecting, try it with your ancestors!
-Ancestral connection has been embedded in cultures such as Chinese, Native American (of the US), and Mexican (Dia de Los Muertos) to name a few that come to mind.
+Ancestral connection has been embedded in cultures such as Chinese, Native American (of the US), and Mexican to name a few that come to mind.
 My shamanic training has emphasized the importance of the 7 generations that come before us and the 7 generations that come after us.
 This lineage most directly affects our lives.
-In “modern, Western” medicine ancestral knowledge and DNA help us to understand health risks and strengths that have run in our families for generations and may continue as our offspring have offspring.
+In “modern Western” medicine, ancestral knowledge and DNA help us to understand health risks and strengths that have been in our families for generations and may continue as our offspring have offspring.
 Some people like to trace their lineage to understand family stories, historical achievements, and feel a sense of connectedness to heritage.

 A word of caution, refrain from using a Ouija board to communicate with spirits.
 Whether you believe in it or not, they will not offer you the comfort I’m suggesting.
 To counter the caution, dreams are a potential portal to meet the nonliving.
 Maybe you’ve experienced this before, dreaming of someone who is no longer living?
 They may be the clearest dreams you can have.

-Okay, one more.
+Here’s a ancestral one!
 I think I was in 8th grade when I visited the headstone of my great-grandmother at a cemetery in Vermont.
 I never got to meet her, but I’ve been told I resemble her.
 I sat by her stone tucked near some bushes and spoke to her.
 When I finished, a moth so white it glowed appeared from behind the stone.
 I watched almost in a trance state as it directly approached me, brushed against my cheek, and carried on to disappear behind a bush.
 I didn’t so much as flinch until I got up to meet my family visiting another relative.
 For years I had been convinced it was her confirming she listened and kissing my cheek.
 The experience felt very surreal and deeply peaceful.

-If you like this page, share it!
+If you like this page, please share it!